Wondering Which Photography Lighting Equipment to Buy to Click Stunning Images?

 On the other hand, continuous lighting is less powerful and more affordable.
 It works best when you are shooting the videos rather than the still portraits.

-For the photography beginners, continuous lights are considered as much more compatible.
+For photography beginners, continuous lights are considered as much more compatible.
 It is because this lighting allows seeing the lighting in real-time rather than just adjusting.

 What About Light Strength and Wattage?